felipe-mello-dos-reis/TG-en/README.md

 ## Work Summary

-This work presents the development of a single-component alkali-activated cement focusing on low-calcium solid precursors.
+This work presents the development of a one-part alkali-activated cement focusing on low-calcium solid precursors.
 The research primarily uses metakaolin and silica fume, combined with safer and more accessible alternative alkaline sources, such as potassium carbonate (K₂CO₃) and calcium hydroxide (Ca(OH)₂).

 The approach aims to contribute to the formulation of more sustainable, safe, and high-performance binders for civil construction applications, aligning with contemporary guidelines for low environmental impact construction.